ltgoslo/simple_elmo_training/README.md

 # Converting to HDF5

 After the training, use the `bilm/dump_weights.py` script to convert the checkpoints to and HDF5 model.

+`python3 bilm/dump_weights.py --save_dir $MODEL_DIR --outfile $MODEL_DIR/model.hdf5`

-Save your vocabulary in the same directory.
-Change the `n_characters` in the `options.json` file to 262.
+Save your vocabulary file in the same directory.
+Change the `n_characters` value in the `options.json` file from 261 to 262 to use the saved model for inference.

 More details at https://github.com/allenai/bilm-tf